ID529/lectures/README.md

 - 1:30-2:00 Lecture: Why reproducibility and robustness are important principles in science and data analysis and acknowledging the pressures in academia that push people away from reproducible science
-- 2:00-2:30 Discussion
+- 2:00-2:15 Discussion
-- 2:30-3:00 Lecture: Regression Modeling (Poisson, logistic, smoothing splines)
+- 2:15-2:45 Lecture: Visualizing and Reporting on Regression Models
-- 3:00-3:30 Lecture: Data Linkage Methods (different kinds of joins, probabilistic join methods)
+- 2:45-3:15 Lecture: Data Linkage Methods
+- 3:15-3:25 Break
+- 3:25-3:45 Activity: Working with Joins
-- 3:30-3:45 Lecture: Introduction of the Brown et al (partial) reproduction of Onikye et al’s results
+- 3:45-4:00 Lecture: Introduction of the Brown et al (partial) reproduction of Onikye et al’s results
-- 3:45-4:00 Homework demonstration
+- 4:00-4:15 Homework demonstration
-- 4:00-5:30: Time to work on homework + chat together + work on final projects
+- 4:15-5:25: Time to work on homework + chat together + work on final projects
+- 5:25-5:30: Giveaway for a Copy of R for Data Science

 Homework 5 \* Read the Brown et al reproduction of Onikye et al, run their code, and fill out the worksheet \*
 <https://open.lnu.se/index.php/metapsychology/article/view/2071> \*
-<https://osf.io/j32yw/> \* Combine multiple data sources using joins \*
-Find online resources related to a topic of your interest and report on what you find \* Peer review for homework 4
+<https://osf.io/j32yw/> \* Peer review for homework 4

 Available/Recommended Reading: